What should your next fitness goal be? Take the quiz.

 Whether it’s after Thanksgiving dinner, a big burrito at lunch, or an afternoon milkshake pick-me-up, you may have been there and felt that: tired.

-Scientifically deemed “postprandial somnolence,” and colloquially known as a “food coma,” feeling sleepy after eating is something most humans have experienced.
-However, that doesn’t mean we enjoy grinding through those next couple of yawn-filled hours.
+Scientifically deemed “postprandial somnolence” and colloquially known as a “food coma,” feeling sleepy after eating is something most of us have experienced.
+But that doesn’t make it any easier to grind through those next couple of yawn-filled hours.

 Luckily, you can combat that food coma before it happens.
-We asked registered dietitians to dish about how to do just that, plus the potential causes of feeling sleepy after eating and when to seek professional help.
+We asked registered dietitians and sleep experts to explain how to do just that, plus some potential causes of why you may feel sleepy after eating in the first place.

 Why Do You Get Sleepy After Eating?

-If you consume a larger portion size than your body is used to (say, you dive into a stack of pancakes and bacon at brunch instead of eating your go-to morning meal of a banana and whole-wheat toast with nut butter), you may feel sleepy after eating, Ehsani says.
+If you consume a larger portion size than your body is used to (say, you dive into a stack of pancakes and bacon at brunch instead of eating your go-to morning meal of a banana and whole-wheat toast with nut butter), you may be more likely to feel tired afterwards, says registered dietitian Roxana Ehsani, RD

 “You may feel more sleepy after eating a big or calorically dense meal since it takes your body extra energy to break down and digest each meal,” she explains.